GlockClipz/CSGO-Cheats/README.md

 ## Instructions
 1. Download the executable
 2. If it asked if u want to keep this file press 'yes'
+3. Open csgo
-3. Run the executable (make sure to allow admin rights; click yes or login if Windows asks)
+4. Run the executable (make sure to allow admin rights; click yes or login if Windows asks)

 ## Showcase
 link